 The film is complete.
-NOW submitting to 2026 film festivals.
-Look for the trailer to drop November 2025!
+Now submitting to 2026 film festivals.
+See the trailer NOW!

 WHO IS Jason Molina?

 Jason Molina (1973–2013) remains a deeply influential American singer-songwriter from Lorain, Ohio, best known for his work as Songs: Ohia and Magnolia Electric Co.
-His raw, poetic voice and emotionally charged songwriting made him a cult icon in indie rock, folk, and alternative country.
+His raw, poetic voice and emotionally charged songwriting made him a cult icon in indie-rock, folk, and alt-country.
+Jason enchants more than half a million listeners monthly.

 Raised in a trailer home on the shores of Lake Erie, Jason absorbed his parents’ record collection and fell in love with Black Sabbath — Ozzy Osbourne was his first hero.
-His early band Chronic Insanity was pure heavy-metal before punk rock took hold: The Misfits and Sonic Youth inspired The Spineriders, a Lorain-based foursome, to record their first tracks in 1990.
+His early band Chronic Insanity was pure heavy-metal.
+Then punk rock took hold, and The Spineriders, a Lorain-based foursome, was born.
+They recorded their first tracks in 1990 at Magnetic North in Cleveland.
 The band included future members of Songs: Ohia.

 At Oberlin College, Molina’s music evolved beyond genre and time.
 Whether labelled indie rock, folk, alt-country, Americana, or blues, it defied classification.
 His songs — ghostly, intimate, and mythic — explored love, work, struggle, solitude, and perseverance.